Philosophy

 Alistair Cooke (speaking of his friend Russell)

-[The following is from Bertrand Russell’s autobiography, and concerns events in 1911 when Russell’s first marriage was breaking up.]
+[The following is from Bertrand Russell’s autobiography and concerns events in 1911 when Russell’s first marriage was breaking up.]

 The [aesthetic] atmosphere of Ottoline’s house fed something in me that had been starved throughout the years of my first marriage.
 As soon as I entered it, I felt rested from the rasping difficulties of the outer world.
 When I arrived there on March 19th, on my way to Paris, I found that Philip [Ottoline’s husband] had unexpectedly had to go to Burnley [Philip’s constituency], so that I was left tête-a-tête with Ottoline.
 During dinner we made conversation about Burnley, and politics, and the sins of the Government.
 After dinner the conversation gradually became more intimate.
 Making timid approaches, I found them to my surprise not repulsed.
 It had not, until this moment, occurred to me that Ottoline was a woman who would allow me to make love to her, but gradually, as the evening progressed, the desire to make love to her became more and more insistent.
 At last it conquered, and I found to my amazement that I loved her deeply, and that she returned my feeling...
 For external and accidental reasons, I did not have full relations with Ottoline that evening, but we agreed to become lovers as soon as possible.
 My feeling was overwhelmingly strong, and I did not care what might be involved.
 I wanted to leave Alys [his wife], and to have [Ottoline] leave Philip.
 What Philip might think or feel was a matter of indifference to me.
 If I had known that he would murder us both (as Mrs. Whitehead assured me he would) I should have been willing to pay that price for one night.